Why is my sod installation

 Frequently Asked Questions

-It typically takes 2-4 weeks for newly installed sod to become fully established and rooted into the soil.
+It typically takes 2-4 weeks for new sod to become fully established, during which time it requires regular watering and maintenance.

 Connect with certified professionals in your area